wlach/wrla.ch/idrs/202602010059-reboot-in-python.md

 ### Non-Goals

-- Create a "blog framework" of any kind, the tooling need only work for this site
+- Create a "log framework" of any kind, the tooling need only work for this site
 - Port existing content over (as a seperate effort, we'll fork the old version and publish it as https://archive-pre-2026.wrla.ch, with redirects for any existing pages)
 - Create / update continuous integration
 - Handle particulars of hosting (e.g. generating a 404.html page for Cloudflare)